wbkd/piwik-dashboard/README.md

 # Piwik Dashboard

-A Piwik Frontend based on ReactJS.
+A simple frontend that displays data from the Piwik API.

 Todo: